bigwiv/Biopython-cn/chr20.rst

       method of counting: 10, 12) or half (the latter method, 22) matrices.
 A full protein alphabet matrix would be of the size 20x20 = 400.
 A half matrix of that alphabet would be 20x20/2 + 20/2 = 210.
-That is because same-letter entries don¡¯t change.
+That is because same-letter entries donâ€™t change.
 (The matrix diagonal).
 Given an alphabet size of N:

       #.
 Full matrix size:N\*N